Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 Real Founder Case Studies

 Maria built a newsletter analytics dashboard for independent creators as a solo founder.
 She used Stripe + Supabase + Vercel.
 First paying customer in 6 weeks.
-Reached $15K MRR in 22 months.
+Reached — financial details locked in 22 months.
 Sold for $480K on Acquire.com.

 "Every time someone suggested I find a co-founder, I'd lose a week of momentum to the search.
 The product was simple enough that I could build and support it alone.
 The equity difference at exit was real — that $480K was mine."

 James (compliance domain expert) and Priya (full-stack engineer) co-founded a SOC2 prep automation tool.
 50/50 split.
 Complementary skills, prior work relationship.
-Reached $28K MRR in 18 months.
+Reached — financial details locked in 18 months.

 "The feasibility score told the story.
 This wasn't a no-code build — it required real infrastructure.
 I could not have shipped it alone on a reasonable timeline.
 Priya's engineering depth was the difference between a product and a proof of concept."